zignd/HTML-CSS-Class-Completion/README.md

 # IntelliSense for CSS class names

-A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the CSS files in your workspace.
-Also supports React's `className` attribute.
+A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the CSS class definitions that can be found in your workspace or in external files referenced through the `link` element.

 ![](http://i.imgur.com/5crMfTj.gif)

 ## Features
-* Provides class name completion from class definitions found on your current workspace
+* Gives you autocompletion for CSS class definitions that can be found in your workspace (defined in CSS files or the in types listed in the Supported Language Modes section)
+* Supports external stylesheets referenced through `link` elements in HTML files
-* Command to manually re-cache the class definitions used on the auto completion
+* Command to manually re-cache the class definitions used in the autocompletion

 ## Supported Language Modes
 * HTML